kevinrfoster/ecob2000_lab4/hw5.md

     variables.
 Please provide both a p-value for the hypothesis test and a confidence interval and include a short paragraph explaining each test (carefully noting what is the null hypothesis) and explaining the results of that test.
+The Healy text gives suggestions about plotting coefficients, maybe try some of those?